 Exhibit 5 also includes the market status for purposes of the MVD simulation where markets are considered overheated if the real House Price Index (2000=100) has increased above 150 in the most recent run-up and has yet to drop below 85.
 Volatile indicates if a market has ever been overheated.
-An overheated market which drops again below 85 is considered to be normal again, but will continue to be looked at as volatile.
-Currently, none of the Dutch provinces are classified as volatile or overheated.
+An overheated market that drops again below 85 is considered to be normal again, but will continue to be looked at as volatile.